paperclip-ui/legacy-paperclip/packages/paperclip-loader/README.md

 ```

-Next, you'll need to setup a `pcconfig.json`:
+Next, you'll need to set up a `pcconfig.json`:

 ```javascript
 {